 When he retired in 1980, Mikita was the third leading scorer in NHL history.
 He still leads the Blackhawks with 926 assists, 1,467 points, and 1,396 games played.
 His 541 careers goal are second only to Hull.

 Simmer Signs with Kings

-Simmer broke out during the 1979-80 season when he scored 56 goals, a number he matched in 1980-81 as well.
-He was the first left wing in league history to ever post back-to-back seasons of at least 100 points.
-He formed the “Triple Crown Line” with Marcel Dionne and Dave Taylor and the trio had a ton of success.
+Simmer broke out during the 1979-80 season when he scored 56 goals, a number he matched in 1980-81.
+He was the first left wing in league history to post back-to-back seasons of at least 100 points.
+He formed the “Triple Crown Line” with Marcel Dionne and Dave Taylor, and the trio had a ton of success.

 New Captains Named

 The Atlanta Flames named Keith McCreary captain on Aug.
 8, 1972.
-He was the first captain as franchise history as this announcement came two months before the Flames played their first game in the league.
-McCreary wore the “C” on his sweater for three seasons before he retired in 1975 and the captaincy was given to Pat Quinn.
+He was the first captain in franchise history, as this announcement came two months before the Flames played their first game in the league.
+McCreary wore the “C” on his sweater for three seasons before retiring in 1975, and the captaincy was given to Pat Quinn.

-He took over for Rob Ramage after he was claimed by the Minnesota North Stars at the Dispersal Draft.
+He took over for Rob Ramage after being claimed by the Minnesota North Stars at the Dispersal Draft.
 He remained captain through the 1993-94 season.
 Doug Gilmour took over as captain after Clark was traded to the Quebec Nordiques for Mats Sundin.

 Odds & Ends